ITHit/WebDAVServerSamplesJava/README.md

 # Java WebDAV Server Examples
-IT Hit WebDAV Server Library for Java is provided with several examples that demonstrate how to build a WebDAV server with SQL back-end or with file system storage.
+IT Hit WebDAV Server Library for Java is provided with several examples in Java and Kotlin that demonstrate how to build a WebDAV server with SQL back-end or with file system storage.
 You can adapt these samples to publish data from virtually any back-end storage including CMS/DMS/CRM, Azure or Amazon storage.

 A sample HTML page included with samples demonstrates how to use [IT Hit WebDAV Ajax Libray](https://www.webdavsystem.com/ajax/) to open documents from a web page for editing, list documents and navigate folder structure as well as build search capadilities.